-Startups are changing the world.
-From mobile apps, to 3D printing and crowdfunding, they are radically replacing existing tools with smarter, faster or cheaper ways of doing things.
-Disruptive technologies are rendering obsolete what yesterday was labeled as the state of the art.
+Entrepreneurial thinking is positively changing the world.
+From non-traditional careers in the gig-economy to mobile apps, to 3D printing and crowd-funding, companies and people are radically replacing existing tools with smarter, faster or cheaper ways of doing things.
+Disruptive technologies are across industries and careers from Journalism to Engineering to Design are rendering obsolete what yesterday was labeled " stat-of-the-art.

-Entrepreneurship has undoubtedly become a topic of trend, and the career of choice for adventurers and dreamers all over the globe.
-Behind the money and fame of those that have overcome the odds and build a product or service that the market loved there is always a handful of stories of battle scares, and failed attempts.
-We will dissect the conditions and scenarios related to both outcomes (success or failure), by living the process.
+Entrepreneurship has evolved beyond the dreamer to a pragmatic approach to sustaining competitive advantage, innovating and evolving in a highly multi-disciplinary manner.
+Behind the money and fame of those that have overcome the odds and build a product or service that the market loved there is always a handful of stories of battle scars, and failed attempts.
+We will dissect the conditions and scenarios related to both outcomes (success and failure), by living the process.
 You will learn to perceive failure as mere outcome, one that's just as valuable as success.